top of page

 3. The T Variable

-The T variable is used to normalize the data points generated by ToPad, ensuring that the values fall within a range of 0 to 1.
-This normalization is essential for creating smooth curves in the Sankey chart and visualizing relationships between categories accurately.
+Purpose: The T variable is crucial for normalizing data points generated by the ToPad field, ensuring that values are mapped within a range of 0 to 1.
+This normalization is essential for creating smooth curves in the Sankey chart and accurately visualizing relationships between categories.

 4. The Rank1 and Rank2 Fields: